walnutgeek/SolarEdgeSunSpec/README.md

 [SolarEdge technical notes](https://www.solaredge.com/sites/default/files/sunspec-implementation-technical-note.pdf)

-For script to work modbus TCP need to be enabled in invertor.
+For script to work, Modbus TCP need to be enabled in invertor.
 Refer page 14 of technical notes for instructions to enable.

-## Enable modbus TCP

 ## Usage